urah001/zappy/readme.md

-this is a template for a VTU website, this is the frontend part you still need to find API to use
+this is a template for a VTU website, this is the frontend part you still need to use a API for the functionality such as buy and receive the money